 What has been the impact of COVID-19 on trade finance?

 Frictionless trade is essential to save lives.
 During a crisis, food, medical supplies, and equipment must be delivered unhindered.
-The current pandemic has highlighted how vulnerable our supply chains and connections are.
+The pandemic highlighted how vulnerable our supply chains and connections are.
 Recent food and medical supply shortages were proof of this.

 COVID-19 worsened the already present drivers of the trade finance gap.
 The lack of trade financing available continues to hamper the recovery of the economies around the world.
 Although organisations worldwide have started taking measures to slow down the widening of the trade gap, according to the ICC, a possible $5 trillion is needed to enable rapid recovery from COVID-19 and help small businesses survive.